dsidirop/pfUI-quickcast/README.md

 - `/pfquickcast@healtote <spell_name>` ( `/script SlashCmdList.PFQUICKCAST_HEAL_TOTE("<spell_name>")` )

   <br/>Casts heals to the target-of-the-enemy (tote).
-This will work **only** if you're mouse-hovering over a **hostile** unit in which case it will find the friendly target that it's attacking
+This will work **only** if you're mouse-hovering over a **enemy** unit in which case it will find the friendly target that it's attacking
   to heal it.

-  <br/>- Note that this flavour will automatically **change** your current target to the hostile unit you're mouse-hovering over.
+  <br/>- Note that this flavour will automatically **change** your current target to the enemy unit you're mouse-hovering over.
 Use with caution.

   <br/>- This flavour is meant to be used mainly when healing boss-fights that necessitate tank swaps, in which case you want your heals to land automatically on the tank that the boss is currently
   attacking at any given moment.<br/>

-  <br/>- You can combine this flavour with others so that it will do the right thing depending on whether you mouse-hover a friendly target or a hostile one.<br/>
+  <br/>- You can combine this flavour with others so that it will do the right thing depending on whether you mouse-hover a friendly target or a enemy one.<br/>

   ```
   -- you can bind this macro to your scroll-wheel-up/down for effective spam healing via mouse-hover